Vancouver School of Healing Arts REQUEST INFO INFO SESSION APPLY

 • The Director of Education or the President (the “Receiver”) will acknowledge receipt of the complaint within three business days.

-• The college will investigate the Complaint through a variety of ways including gathering details pertaining to the complaint from the complainant, students, faculty, or staff.
+• The College will investigate the Complaint through a variety of ways including gathering details pertaining to the complaint from the complainant, students, faculty, or staff.

 • The Receiver will communicate within seven business days (or sooner if the matter is deemed more urgent by the Receiver) the results of their investigation and any potential rectification that will occur, including details of how and when the rectification will occur.

-• If the individual that submitted the Report is not satisfied with the outcome, they can pursue a review of the investigation results and the determination of rectification utilizing the college’s Dispute Resolution Policy.
+• If the individual that submitted the Report is not satisfied with the outcome, they can pursue a review of the investigation results and the determination of rectification utilizing the College’s Dispute Resolution Policy.

 9. The College will uphold a “Non-Retaliation” policy where it will not permit any individual submitting a Complaint or a Report of Sexual Misconduct to be pursued in any manner of reprisal or be threatened for retaliation or reprisal by individuals that the Complaint or the Report is about.
-Individuals contravening the Non-Retaliation Policy will be subject to review and potential action up to and including dismissal from their education with the college (if a student) or from their employment and/or work (if a faculty or staff member).
+Individuals contravening the Non-Retaliation Policy will be subject to review and potential action up to and including dismissal from their education with the College (if a student) or from their employment and/or work (if a faculty or staff member).

 10. Any processes undertaken pursuant to this policy will be endeavoured to be based on the principles of professional fairness.
-All parties involved will be treated with dignity and respect as far as possible by the college.
+All parties involved will be treated with dignity and respect as far as possible by the College.

 11. All information related to a Complaint or Report is confidential and will not be shared without the consent of the parties, subject to the following exceptions: